Flutes

 Many of the old flutes from the 1800's were stunning to look at.
 I've incorporated the best design elements from these period flutes, to create instruments that look as beautiful as they sound.

 All of these flute models are my own designs, inspired by the originals.
 I have reworked bores, tone holes, and embouchure cuts to make them relevant for today.
 They have excellent intonation at A=440 in equal temperament.
 Emphasis is given to the first and second octaves and improvements were made to strengthen the lower notes.
+They can all be fitted with up to 9 block mounted keys.

-My keys are forged by hand, rather than casting.
+My keys are forged by hand, rather than cast.
 Not only does this make the keywork stronger, it also give me greater flexibility in customizing keywork to meet individual needs.
 I developed my foot keywork using a Boehm-style mechanism.
 Most importantly, there is no loss of power of the low D note, as often seen with traditional foot keys, and my design provides greater reliability and ergonomics.

 I offer two different styles of touches for the foot keys.
 One maintains the arrangement of a Boehm flute, with the C key above the C#.
 Those who have played the Boehm flute might find this more familiar, and it does facilitate some ability to slide between the three notes, though this is not commonly done with Irish music.
 The other arrangement has the three touches next to each other - Eb, C, C#, allowing a very natural radial movement of the pinky to actuate the three notes.
 Examples of these are below.